Albumen/ansible-home/roles/homebrew/README.md

 Installation and use of homebrew requires git, which may not be present in a fresh OS X instance.
 Certain brew items require clang.
 Ensure that Command Line Tools are installed before using this role.

-Some brew items requie the presence of Java.
+Some brew items require the presence of Java.
 Java should be installed using this role, as one of the git items.
-Java-dependent items should be listed after Java in the list of items to install.
+Java-dependent items should installed in the homebrew_items role after Java is installed here.

 ###Role Variables

-The homebrew role uses three variables: ```homebrew_taps```, which contains the list of brew taps to tap before processing other items; ```homebrew_items```, which contains the list of brew items to install; and ```homebrew_cask_items```, which contains the list of brew cask items to install.
+The homebrew role uses three variables: ```homebrew_taps```, which contains the list of brew taps to tap before processing other items; ```homebrew_items```, which contains the list of core brew items to install.

-Previously, it was necessary to set an environment variable telling brew cask to put the apps in /Applications.
-This is no longer the case.

 ###Dependencies